GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_examples.md

 DO NOT use __too many symbols__ in a thematic map
 ```

-Incorporating a multitude of symbols (and data) for a informative map is a common desire.
+Incorporating a multitude of symbols (and data) for an informative map is a common desire.
 However, too many symbols can __overload the map__ and __reduce the readability__ of the map.
 Using too many symbols (especially geometric ones) can make it difficult to read and understand the map.
-__The eye can easily distinguish between four to five different symbols.
-Beyond that, it is difficult to tell elements apart.
-However, This is a less serious error because it does not convey false information on the map.
+__The eye can easily distinguish between four to five different symbols.__ Beyond that, it is difficult to tell elements apart.
+However, this is a less serious error because it does not convey false information on the map.

 It is a mistake because: